wharfkit/wallet-plugin-web-authenticator/README.md

 ### Identity Proof

-When logging in, the web authenticator can optionally provide a `sig0` field in the response payload following the EOSIO Signing Request (ESR) standard.
+When logging in, the web authenticator can optionally provide a `sig` field in the response payload following the EOSIO Signing Request (ESR) standard.
 This signature proves ownership of the account and allows third-party applications to verify the authenticity of the login.

 If provided, the wallet plugin will include an `identityProof` object in the login response: